Serious families are already reading their kid's application against thousands of real admitted essays. Make sure yours has the same edge.

 A real evaluation, the kind a serious reader does — done in minutes, not weeks.

-Common App essay, supplemental essays, activities list, transcript notes.
+Common App essay, supplements, activities list, transcript notes.
 PDF, Word, or paste-in.
+First read is free with code FIRSTREAD.

-We compare your package to admitted and rejected applicants at that specific school from the past three cycles.
+We compare your package to admitted and rejected applicants at that specific school — and score against that school's actual current essay prompts.

 - An admission probability calibrated to that school's actual acceptance rate